msanderford/mlpack_sg_lasso/README.md

 The list of alignments given to the preprocess program can also generate overlapping groups of input for the overlapping SGLasso algorithm, by specifying multiple comma-separated files/genes on a single line.

-For example, for a non-grouped input, the file might look like:
+For example, for a non-overlapping set of input groups, the file might look like:

 	aln_dir/gene1.fas
 	aln_dir/gene2.fas